 7 things I think people may find interesting about Kyrgyzstan

-1) It has the world's most difficult name
+1) It has maybe the world's most difficult name

-Many people complain that Kyrgyzstan has 10 letters with 8 consonants in a row, even though, of course, "y" in this particular word is a vowel.
+Some people complained to me that Kyrgyzstan has 10 letters with 8 consonants in a row, even though, of course, "y" in this particular word is a vowel.
 The meaning behind the name is actually simple.
 Kyrgyz sometimes spelled simpler as Kirghiz - is a name of main ethnicity and its language, and "stan" simply means "land".

 Kyrgyzstan is often confused with:

 a) Kazakh-stan - a bordering country that is culturally most similar to Kyrgyzstan and often called a brotherly nation in Kyrgyzstan.
-I feel that it is more popular largely because of the Borat movie which obviously shows virtually zero things in common with real Kazakhstan, but still keeps haunting Kazakhstan.
+I feel that may be more popular partly due to the Borat movie which obviously shows virtually zero things in common with real Kazakhstan, but still keeps haunting the country.

-b) Kurdi-stan - a set of territories culturally very different, popularized by news reports about Middle East.
+b) Kurdi-stan - a set of territories culturally much more different, popularized by news reports about Middle East.

-Sometimes after years of knowing each other and me trying to tell a lot about my culture and be a good representative of my people I notice many of my colleagues still remembering me as being from Kazakhstan which as you can imagine ignites an interesting mixture of feelings in me. :)
+Sometimes after years of knowing each other and me trying to tell a lot about the country I notice that many of my colleagues still remember me as being from Kazakhstan. :)

-2) Newly open for tourists it started topping global charts
+2) Newly open for tourists it made it into some top tourist destination lists